Irish Soda Bread

 It appears everyone has their favorite Irish soda bread recipe.
 Some with caraway seeds, some with raisins, some with both, some with neither.
 The essential ingredients in a traditional Irish soda bread are flour, baking soda, salt, and buttermilk.
 The acid in buttermilk reacts with the base of the baking soda to provide the bread’s leavening.
-This soda bread is a slightly fancied up version of the Irish classic, with a little butter, sugar, an egg, and some raisins added to the base.
+This soda bread is a slightly fancied up version of the Irish classic, with a little butter, sugar, an egg, and some currants or raisins added to the base.
 Note that soda bread dries out quickly so is only good for a day or two.
 It is best eaten freshly baked and warm or toasted.

 - 4 to 4 1/2 cups flour

 - 1 teaspoon salt

 - 4 Tbsp butter